katrinealice/sph_harm_GCR/README.md

 -data_seed: the random seed for the noise realisation on the simulated data

+-prior_seed: the random seed used for the prior variance and prior mean

+-cosmic_variance: boolean.
+Toggles weather a cosmic variance term is included in the prior variance

 -jobid: Default $SLURM_ARRAY_TASK_ID.
 This also determines the random seed for the constrained realisations (along with the specific sample number)

 #### Additionally: